Skip to contents

 Upper-Confidence-Bound

 The \(\pi\) parameter in Upper-Confidence-Bound (UCB) Action Selection, which is c in the book, is a parameter used to control the ratio of the bias value given to less-selected options.
 A larger value of this parameter will assign a greater bias to options that have been chosen infrequently.
-This value is set to 0.001 by default(100 bias to the unchosen option), ensuring that the model does not completely ignore any option.
-Once an option has been selected once, the adjustment to its value bias approaches almost zero.
-If the rewards in your experiment are very small or very large, you should adjust this value accordingly.
+This value defaults to NA, ensuring each option is selected at least once.
+Once an option has been chosen, its bias will be set to zero.
+If \(\pi\) is very small, for example 0.001, the effect is almost the same.

 run_m(